-This has to be number 1.
-There are no exceptions.
+This has to be number one, no exceptions.
 This is undeniably one of the best dog movies of all time and tells about an incredible journey.
 I laughed, I cried, I laughed some more.
 Bonus: Watch how Max’s character happily wags his tail while reciting, “No, my owner needs me.
 I’m going home.”

 Turner & Hooch is my personal favorite, a cop-buddy classic with a lovable beast of a dog.
 And the acting?
 Superb (Tom Hanks was alright, too, I guess).

 Third Place: The Fox and the Hound